Kray twins

-Ronald Kray (24 October 1933 – 17 March 1995) and Reginald Kray (24 October 1933 – 1 October 2000) were English identical twin brothers from Haggerston who were heavily involved in organised crime from the late 1950s until their arrest in 1968.
+Ronald Kray (24 October 1933 – 17 March 1995) and Reginald Kray (24 October 1933 – 1 October 2000) were English identical twin brothers from Haggerston, East London, who were heavily involved in organised crime from the late 1950s until their arrest in 1968.

 Their gang, known as the Firm, was based in Bethnal Green, where the Kray twins lived.
 They were involved in murder, armed robbery, arson, protection rackets, gambling and assaults.
-At their peak in the 1960s, they gained a certain measure of celebrity status by mixing with prominent members of London society, being photographed by David Bailey and interviewed on television.
+At their peak in the 1960s, the twins gained a certain measure of celebrity status by mixing with prominent members of London society, being photographed by David Bailey and interviewed on television.

-The Krays were arrested on 8 May 1968 and convicted in 1969 as a result of the efforts of detectives led by Detective Superintendent Leonard "Nipper" Read.
+The Krays were arrested on 8 May 1968 and convicted the following year as a result of the efforts of detectives led by Detective Superintendent Leonard "Nipper" Read.
 Each was sentenced to life imprisonment.
-Ronnie, upon being certified insane, was committed to Broadmoor Hospital in 1979 and remained there until his death on 17 March 1995 from a heart attack; Reggie was released from prison on compassionate grounds in August 2000, eight weeks before he died of cancer.
+Ronnie, upon being certified insane, was committed to Broadmoor Hospital in 1979 and remained there until his death in 1995 from a heart attack; Reggie was released from prison on compassionate grounds in August 2000, eight weeks before he died of cancer.

 Early life

 Ronald and Reginald Kray were born on 24 October 1933 in Haggerston, East London, to Charles David Kray (1907–1983) and Violet Annie Lee (1909–1982).
-The Krays were thorough Eastenders – Charles from Shoreditch and Violet from Bethnal Green – and were apparently of mixed Irish, Austrian Jewish and Romanichal descent, although this has been disputed.
-The brothers were identical twins, with Reggie born 10 minutes before Ronnie.
+The Kray parents were thorough Eastenders—Charles from Shoreditch and Violet from Bethnal Green—and were apparently of mixed Irish, Austrian Jewish and Romanichal descent, although this has been disputed.
+The brothers were identical twins, with Reggie born ten minutes before Ronnie.
 Their parents already had a six-year-old son, Charles James (1927–2000).
 A sister, Violet (born 1929), died in infancy.
 The twins contracted diphtheria when they were three years old.

-The Kray household was dominated by their mother, who remained the brothers' most important influence during their childhood.
+The Kray household was dominated by the twins' mother, who remained their most important influence during their childhood.
 Their father was a rag-and-bone man with a fondness for heavy drinking; his work led him to live a semi-nomadic lifestyle as he travelled all over southern England looking for junk to sell, and even when he was in London he frequented pubs more often than his home.
-The Kray twins first attended Wood Close School in Brick Lane and then Daniel Street School, Bethnal Green.
+The twins first attended Wood Close School in Brick Lane and then Daniel Street School, Bethnal Green.
 In 1938 the family moved from Stean Street in Haggerston to 178 Vallance Road in Bethnal Green.

-Mrs. Kray was regarded as a minor celebrity in Bethnal Green for giving birth to and raising a healthy pair of twins at a time when the child mortality rate was high among the British working class.
-In the interwar period, it was normal that one of the twins born into working-class families would die before adulthood, and it was most unusual that both the Kray twins survived, making their mother the object of much admiration in Bethnal Green, perhaps contributing to her perceived inflated ego.
+Violet Kray was a minor celebrity in Bethnal Green, for giving birth to and raising a healthy pair of twins at a time when the child mortality rate was high among the British working class.
+In the interwar period, it was normal that one of the twins born into working-class families would die before adulthood, and it was most unusual that both the Kray twins survived, making their mother the object of much admiration in the local area, perhaps contributing to her perceived inflated ego.
 There was a feeling within Bethnal Green that there was an almost unnatural emotional closeness between the twins and their mother, who shunned the company of others.